pablogarriga/pablogarriga.github.io/_pages/research.md

 ### Working Papers

 ---
-**Payments Under the Table in Latin America**
-(with Javier Feinmann, Ana Paula Franco, Nathalie Gonzalez-Prieto, Roberto Hsu, Maximiliano Lauletta)

-<p align="justify">This paper investigates a neglected aspect of informality in Latin America—Payments Under the Table (PUT), where registered firms make off-the-books salary payments to registered employees.
-We conduct the first multi-country large-scale survey on this topic, covering Argentina, Brazil, Chile, Colombia, and Mexico.
-Out of the more than 20,000 formal workers surveyed, our results indicate that 17% of them receive some part of their compensation under the table.
-Among PUT receivers, on average, 24% of their labor earnings are paid off the books.
-We then provide insights into the mechanics and motivations behind PUT and analyze policy implications.
-By shedding light on this overlooked dimension, the study contributes to a more comprehensive understanding of informality's role in Latin American economic development.</p>

----
 **[Corporate Responses to Size-Based Tax Rates in Lithuania](https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099313106262317603/idu0e3c1b6c300a6c045390bb860c3c2931a384f)** — *World Bank Policy Research working paper n.
 WPS 10500*
 (with Thiago Scot)